 To ensure exclusive packet captures for each interface and avoid displaying mirrored packets, it's necessary to configure dedicated spans for individual interfaces.
 This KB article provides step-by-step instructions on how to assign separate spans for each NSX-T interface to achieve exclusive packet captures.

-1. Open two separate SSH sessions to the NSX-T Edge Node where you want to perform packet captures.
+1. Open two separate SSH sessions to the NSX-T Edge Node where packet captures to be performed.

 2. In the first SSH session, run the following command to start capturing packets on <Interface-1> and direct them to span-1: